Etrinque/go-static/README.md

 2. The Tree Nodes are then stepped through and used to populate the HTML template backed by TEMPL.

-3. The template is then rendered into output of HTML code file that follows site guidelines for style and functionality.
+3. The template is then rendered into output comprised of an HTML code file that follows site guidelines for style and functionality.

 4. Finally the file is distributed to the website directory to be used immediately in hosting.